reduxjs/redux/docs/advanced/UsageWithReactRouter.md

       Completed
     </FilterLink>
   </p>
-)
+);

 export default Footer
 ```

-Now if you click on `<FilterLink/>` you will see that your URL will change from `'/complete'`, `'/active'`, `'/'`.
+Now if you click on `<FilterLink />` you will see that your URL will change from `'/complete'`, `'/active'`, `'/'`.
 Even if you are going back with your browser, it will use your browser's history and effectively go to your previous URL.

 ## Reading From the URL